 Also, give the plant some space by leaving 8-10 inches between the seedlings so the leaves of the plant have enough room to grow.

 Tip 3.
 Transplant the seedlings in spring or fall when the weather is a bit colder to avoid bolting and wilting.

 Tip 4.
 Be careful not to overwater or underwater your cilantro, as too much water can cause root rot, and too little can result in wilting and dying.

-Finally, knowing when to plant cilantro sprouts and how to grow them will reduce the risk of transplant shock, and improve your overall yield since planting them in spring, summer, and fall differs and affects the harvest.
+Finally, knowing when to plant cilantro sprouts and how to grow them will reduce the risk of transplant shock and improve your overall yield.

 The last section of this article brings you answers to some of the most common questions we’ve been asked about the cilantro plant.

 You can harvest cilantro at least eight times during its growing season and even more if the plant grows well.

 You should harvest this herb once a week to delay the appearance of cilantro flowers or even more frequently if the new leaves grow back rapidly.